shorebirdtech/ffi_test/README.md

 It's *much* faster to use Google's servers to get Dart first, and then switch to our fork.
 GitHub is very slow at cloning the Dart repo.

+Still this whole process may take 20+ minutes to run.

 ```
 mkdir dart-sdk
 cd dart-sdk